Best Lemon Buttermilk Cake

 In fact, I might go as far as to say I never truly had a mind-blowing cake until I moved to North Carolina.

-For those of you living anywhere else in the country (or world) a southern cake has nothing to do with the style or flavor of cake.
+For those of you living anywhere else in the country (or world) a southern cake has nothing to do with the style or flavor of the cake.
 Instead, it has everything to do with the overall texture, moistness, and sweetness.

 Good Southern Cakes Are: